Anonymous1846/The-Uitlimate-Git-and-Github-Cheat-Sheet/README.md

 ---

-This cheatsheet is designed to be a quick reference guide to help you on your journey to mastering Git and GitHub.
-Happy coding!
+This cheat sheet is for everyone be it beginner or a seasoned professional, who want to learn git or master git concepts, more updations will be added and we're expecting collaboration from other computer science enthusiasts.